Gemstone: Synthetic and artificial gemstones

 Synthetic gemstones are distinct from imitation or simulated gems.

 Synthetic gems are physically, optically, and chemically identical to the natural stone, but are created in a laboratory.
 Imitation or simulated stones are chemically different from the natural stone, but may appear quite similar to it; they can be more easily manufactured synthetic gemstones of a different mineral (spinel), glass, plastic, resins, or other compounds.

-Examples of simulated or imitation stones include cubic zirconia, composed of zirconium oxide, synthetic moissanite, and un-colored, synthetic corundum or spinels; all of which are diamond simulants.
+Examples of simulated or imitation stones include cubic zirconia, composed of zirconium oxide, synthetic moissanite, and uncolored, synthetic corundum or spinels; all of which are diamond simulants.
 The simulants imitate the look and color of the real stone but possess neither their chemical nor physical characteristics.
 In general, all are less hard than diamond.
 Moissanite actually has a higher refractive index than diamond, and when presented beside an equivalently sized and cut diamond will show more "fire".

 Cultured, synthetic, or "lab-created" gemstones are not imitations: The bulk mineral and trace coloring elements are the same in both.
 For example, diamonds, rubies, sapphires, and emeralds have been manufactured in labs that possess chemical and physical characteristics identical to the naturally occurring variety.
 Synthetic (lab created) corundum, including ruby and sapphire, is very common and costs much less than the natural stones.
 Small synthetic diamonds have been manufactured in large quantities as industrial abrasives, although larger gem-quality synthetic diamonds are becoming available in multiple carats.

 Whether a gemstone is a natural stone or synthetic, the chemical, physical, and optical characteristics are the same: They are composed of the same mineral and are colored by the same trace materials, have the same hardness and density and strength, and show the same color spectrum, refractive index, and birefringence (if any).
 Lab-created stones tend to have a more vivid color since impurities common in natural stones are not present in the synthetic stone.
 Synthetics are made free of common naturally occurring impurities that reduce gem clarity or color unless intentionally added in order to provide a more drab, natural appearance, or to deceive an assayer.
 On the other hand, synthetics often show flaws not seen in natural stones, such as minute particles of corroded metal from lab trays used during synthesis.

+Types

+Some gemstones are more difficult to synthesize than others and not all stones are commercially viable to attempt to synthesize.
+These are the most common on the market currently.

+Synthetic corundum

+Synthetic corundum includes ruby (red variation) and sapphire (other color variations), both of which are considered highly desired and valued.
+Ruby was the first gemstone to be synthesized by Auguste Verneuil with his development of the flame-fusion process in 1902.
+Synthetic corundum continues to be made typically by flame-fusion as it is most cost-effective, but can also be produced through flux growth and hydrothermal growth.